KangLin/RabbitRemoteControl/README.md

 - [![Build status](https://ci.appveyor.com/api/projects/status/jai7jf3xr2vb44q8?svg=true)](https://ci.appveyor.com/project/KangLin/rabbitremotecontrol)
 - [Change log](ChangeLog.md)
 -----------------------------------------------------------------------
+### Origin of this software
+As a software engineer, you often need to use remote control software in your daily work.
+Initially, the WINDOWS operating system in the local area network used the remote desktop that WINDOWS comes with.
+To develop linxu later, you can only use VNC.
+There are many open source remote control solutions on LINUX system, but there are few open source solutions under WINDOWS.
+Later, you need to remotely control the host on the internal network from the public network.
+All the original plans in the local area network failed.
+Choose TEAMVIWER.
+Recently, TEAMVIWER not only needs to collect private information, but also pay.
+Because I did not pay, it restricted my use.
+There is no alternative.
+So I decided to write an open source remote control software myself.
+**Able to access any system through any network on any system anywhere**.
+This software has just started to develop.
+Interested friends are welcome to participate.

-Rabbit Remote Control is a cross-platform, multi-protocol remote control software.
+### Rabbit Remote Control is a cross-platform, multi-protocol remote control software.

-## Supported operating system (See: [https://doc.qt.io/qt-5/supported-platforms.html](https://doc.qt.io/qt-5/supported-platforms.html))
+#### Supported operating system (See: [https://doc.qt.io/qt-5/supported-platforms.html](https://doc.qt.io/qt-5/supported-platforms.html))
 - [x] Windows
 - [x] Unix/Linux
 - [x] Android